skypjack/entt/docs/md/entity.md

 registry.destroy(entity);
 ```

-The `create` member function has also an overload that accepts two iterators and
+The `create` member function accepts also a hint and has an overload that gets
-can be used to generate multiple entities at once efficiently.
-Similarly, the
+two iterators and can be used to generate multiple entities at once efficiently.
-`destroy` member function works also with a range of entities and destroys them
+Similarly, the `destroy` member function works also with a range of entities:
-all:

 ```cpp
 // destroys all the entities in a range